-After treatment cycles are complete, no significant increase in major or minor genetic defects have been observed in the offspring of parents who have had cancer or undergone cancer therapy.
+After treatment cycles are complete, no significant increase in major or minor genetic defects has been observed in the offspring of parents who have had cancer or undergone cancer therapy.

 Abnormalities in sperm DNA prevent the introduction of damaged DNA into the oocyte.
 It is reasonable to recommend, however, that men delay attempting to father children for 6 months after completing chemotherapy or radiation therapy, to allow regeneration of developing spermatozoa.

-For a more detailed breakdown on how cancer treatments impact reproductive health, please visit the National Comprehensive Cancer Network.
+For a more detailed breakdown of how cancer treatments impact reproductive health, please visit the National Comprehensive Cancer Network.

-Military members who wish to preserve their fertility before deployment often will freeze sperm, oocytes or embryos to safeguard their options for future family building.
-During active duty, military personnel can encounter possible injury or impairment of their reproductive organs and may face other hazards such as exposure to chemicals, radiation or diseases.
-Freezing specimens before deployment ensures that your fertility is protected and is also available, with your consent, for a spouse or partner to use to achieve pregnancy while you separated.
-And ReproTech offers discounted specimen storage for active duty personnel.
+Military members who wish to preserve their fertility before deployment often will freeze sperm, oocytes, or embryos to safeguard their options for future family building.
+With active duty comes the risk of infertility for some service members.
+Freezing specimens before deployment will ensure your fertility is protected and is also available, with your consent, for a spouse or partner to use to achieve pregnancy while you are separated.
+And ReproTech offers discounted specimen storage for active-duty personnel.